xmlking/trust-broker/README.md

 Multi Identity Provider / Broker - take username/password, APIKey, Facebook or Google identity; issue **JSON Web Token.**

+### Features

+1. Support authenticate strategies ranging from
+  1. verifying a username and password with DB or LDAP
+  2. delegated authentication using OAuth or
+  3. federated authentication using OpenID Connect.

 ### Prerequisite

 ```bash